-The Dean of Student Services, or his/her designee, at the request of a student and/or group of students, will review the materials presented for publication and make recommendations and suggestions.
+The Dean of Student Services or his/her designee, at the request of a student and/or group of students, will review the materials presented for publication and make recommendations and suggestions.
 After the recommendations and suggestions have been reviewed with the student(s), the Dean of Student Services or his/her designee will channel the materials to the Student Government Association for approval when required.
-The Dean of Student Services will present the request to the Vice President/Dean of the College for consideration and final approval.
+The Dean of Student Services will present the request to the Chief Academic Officer for consideration and final approval.
 After the request has received final approval, the Dean of Student Services or his/her designee will contact the requesting student(s) and make arrangements for publication and/or distribution.